-Management

 Board of Directors

 GTB’s Board consists of five directors and five alternate directors.
 Each of Enron and Shell is entitled to nominate one director and one alternate director.
-Transredes is entitled to nominate two directors and two alternates, and Petrobrás, British Gas, El Paso and BHP (the “Braz Group”) are collectively entitled to appoint one director and one alternate director.
+Transredes is entitled to appoint two directors and two alternates, and Petrobrás, British Gas, El Paso and BHP (the “Braz Group”) are collectively entitled to appoint one director and one alternate director.
 During any period that the number of shares held by the Braz Group or Transredes, Enron and Shell (the “Bolt Group”) is less than 9% of the total shares outstanding, the Braz Group or the Bolt Group, as the case may be, will forfeit its right to nominate directors and such directors will be nominated by a majority vote of all the shareholders.

 All decisions by the Board are to be determined by majority vote, except for the following decisions, which require the approval of shareholders holding at least 86% of the shares: (i) any amendments to the by-laws of GTB; (ii) any changes in tax policy of GTB; (iii) any changes to the established cash dividend policy of GTB; and (iv) the incurrence of any debt, other than permitted debt, in excess of US$10 million.